overture-stack/website/markdown/documentation/guides/index.md

 We provide an Overture Quickstart for a fast and frictionless setup of our data platform locally.

-Instructions on running our Quickstart are found here and at the begining of each guide, we recommed using this resource to follow along if you do not already have an Overture based platform to work with.

-- To run our quickstart you will need Docker version 4.32.0 or higher.
-We recommend using Docker Desktop; for more information on downloading and installing docker visit [Dockers website located here](https://www.docker.com/products/docker-desktop/)
+**1. Install or update Docker:** To run our quickstart you will need you will need Docker Desktop version `4.32.0` or higher.
+If you already have Docker installed, please ensure it's up to date.
+For more information see, [Dockers website here](https://www.docker.com/products/docker-desktop/).

+<Warning>**Note:** Ensure enough resources get allocated to Docker.
+We recommend a minimum CPU limit of `8`, memory limit of `8 GB`, swap of `2 GB`, and virtual disk limit of `64 GB`.
+You can access these settings by selecting the **cog wheel** found on the top right of the Docker desktop app and selecting **resources** from the left panel. **If you already have docker desktop installed be ensure you are on version 4.32.0 or higher**.</Warning>

-**1. Clone the Quickstart repository**
+**2. Clone the Quickstart repository**

 ```bash
 git clone  https://github.com/overture-stack/composer.git
 ```

-**2. Run the docker-compose**
+**3. Run the docker-compose**

 ```bash
 docker compose up --attach conductor
 ```

-<Warning>**Note:** Ensure enough resources get allocated to Docker.
-We recommend a minimum CPU limit of `8`, memory limit of `8 GB`, swap of `2 GB`, and virtual disk limit of `64 GB`.
-You can access these settings by selecting the **cog wheel** found on the top right of the Docker desktop app and selecting **resources** from the left panel. **If you already have docker desktop installed be ensure you are on version 4.32.0 or higher**.</Warning>